M&A Community logo

 At this stage, the seller starts negotiations with all interested buyers to select the most attractive offer.

-For a target company, it’s essential to consider the M&A strategies outlined at the very first stage so that the potential deal addresses the seller’s objectives as well.
+For a target company, it’s essential to consider M&A strategies at the earliest stage to ensure the potential deal aligns with the seller’s objectives.

-Often, at this stage, the seller prepares a non-disclosure agreement (NDA) for the buyer to sign to proceed with the deal.
+At this stage, the seller typically requires the buyer to sign a non-disclosure agreement (NDA) before sharing confidential information.
 This is important because during the next stage (due diligence), the seller shares confidential information with the buyer, and keeping confidentiality is essential.

 7. Undergoing due diligence